SebastienGrand98/MypersonalCV/README.md

 # Sebastien Grand

 _Junior data scientist, mainly interested in Computer Vision and Image processing, based in Toulouse, France 🇫🇷.
 Currently looking for a first full time job in data science, preferably in computer vision.
-Curious and eager to learn, I thrive on researching new methods in data science and working with teammates to reach great results._<br>
+Curious and eager to learn, I thrive on researching new methods in data science and working with teammates to reach excellent results._<br>

 [Email](mailto:sebastiengrdmtz@gmail.com) /
 [Website](https://sebastiengrand98.github.io/MypersonalCV/) /